-These actions were evaluated for success and it was found that the % of students considered college prepared increased from 4.35% to 19.23% and the graduation rate increased from 43.2% to 50.2%.
-Metrics for EL students making progress towards English Proficiency increased from the base year.
+These actions were evaluated for success and it was found that the percentage of students considered college prepared has increased and the graduation rate has increased to 28%.
+Metrics for EL students making progress towards English Proficiency increased from the base year to the current rate of 40%.